BabylonJS/Documentation/content/How_To/material/Node_Material.md

 You can use those playgrounds and materials as starting points for your own experiments to create PBR materials in the NME (note that the node material may take some time to load in the PG - the mesh will stay black until the material is loaded):

 -   Full use of all PBR blocks:
--   PG: <Playground id="#D8AK3Z#16" title="PBR Blocks Playground" description="Playground of the full use of PBR blocks in NME." image="/img/playgroundsAndNMEs/PGPBRNME.jpg"/>
+-   PG: <Playground id="#D8AK3Z#16" title="PBR Blocks Playground" description="Playground of the full use of PBR blocks in NME." image="/img/playgroundsAndNMEs/PGPBRNME.jpg" isMain={true} category="Node Material"/>
 -   Material: <nme id="#EPY8BV#6" title="PBR Blocks NME" description="Node Material Editor of the full use of PBR blocks." image="/img/playgroundsAndNMEs/NMEPBRNME.jpg"/>
 -   PBR material with sheen only:
     -   PG: <Playground id="#MUX769#4" title="PBR Blocks Sheen Only Playground" description="Playground of PBR blocks in NME using sheen only." image="/img/playgroundsAndNMEs/PGPBRSheenNME.jpg"/>